-What had begun with one hospital has now become a year-round project that provides over 50,000 wooden toys of over 75 designs to 38 hospitals and camps with 40 locations, across the United States.
+What had begun with one hospital has now become a year-round project that provides over 40,000 wooden toys of over 75 designs to 50 hospitals and camps across the United States.
 The wood is donated from Doors & Drawers of Dexter, Michigan, and from Comins Lumber Sales Inc. of Comins, Michigan.

 In the spring of 2010 Bennett’s Beavers moved into the old fire hall in Hamburg Township.
 Previously the Township leased the building to Bennett’s Beavers for a dollar a month.
 In January of 2015 the Township donated the fire hall to Bennett’s Beavers.
 The old fire hall is brightly painted in red and white.
-Bennett now has more than 25 volunteers who meet twice a week to turn out toys.
+Bennett now has more than 38 volunteers who meet three times a week to turn out toys.
 The toys are of various designs, objects, and shapes of animals and vehicles.
 Each toy arrives as a blank wooden shape that children paint and turn into whatever piece of art they see fit.
-In 2017 Bennett’s Beavers produced 51,335 pieces
+In 2023 Bennett’s Beavers produced over 40,000 pieces